php-fig/fig-standards/proposed/autoloader/combined.md

 ### 3.2.
 Registered Autoloaders

-The registered autoloader MUST transform the fully-qualified class name using the rules in section 3.3; the result MUST be suffixed with `.php` to generate a mapped file name.
+The registered autoloader MUST transform the fully qualified class name using the rules in section 3.3.
+The result MUST be suffixed with `.php` to generate a mapped file name.

 If the mapped file name exists in the file system, the registered autoloader